Table of Contents

 Further, every TypedArray has the following properties

 And TypedArrays have various methods, many are similar to Array but one that is not is subarray.
 It creates a new TypedArray view of the same type.
-Its parameters are subarray(begin, end) were end is not included.
+Its parameters are subarray(begin, end) where end is not included.
 So someTypedArray.subarray(5, 10) makes a new TypedArray of the same ArrayBuffer of elements 5 to 9 of someTypedArray.

 So we could change the code above to this